Sunday, August 6, 2017

 If you answered yes to any of these questions you need a whole house water filtration system.
 In our area, about 80% of the well water we treat needs an iron/odor filtration system, before a water softener, to assure all the iron and manganese are removed along with the trace amount of hydrogen sulfide.

 I can't stress enough that a proper water analysis is key in finding the right water treatment solution to treat your water.
 Especially when it comes to problem water solutions.
-PH levels play an especially important role in these problem water solutions as acidic water makes it much more difficult to oxidize, precipitate and remove iron, manganese, and H2S.
+PH levels play an especially important role in these problem water solutions as acidic water makes it much more difficult to oxidize, precipitate, and remove iron, manganese, and H2S.
 If the water is too acidic (below 6.5 PH) an acid neutralizer, such as calcite and corosex media, may need to be added to elevate the PH to levels above 7 (Neutral).
 There is a myriad of filter media options to choose from to treat every water problem so I will just stick with the most prevalent filtration media for problem water treatment.
 Every water treatment dealer has their preference and knows what works best in their area by trial and error.
 In reality, it's really practice, practice, practice by water treatment dealers to determine the proper water treatment solution.

 Another very important aspect to look at when treating any well water is the well itself.